CeON/CERMINE/README.md

 	Dominika Tkaczyk, Pawel Szostek, Piotr Jan Dendek, Mateusz Fedoryszak and Lukasz Bolikowski.
 	CERMINE - automatic extraction of metadata and references from scientific literature.
-	In 11th IAPR International Workshop on Document Analysis Systems, 2014.
+	In Proceedings of the 11th IAPR International Workshop on Document Analysis Systems, pages 217-221, 2014.

 Using CERMINE
 -------------